theohbrothers/PSModulePublisher/README.md

 ### Publishing modules

-Publishing of modules occurs on tag refs.
+Publishing of modules occurs for tag refs.
 Tags must follow [Semantic Versioning](https://semver.org/) and be prepended with a lowercase `v`:

 ```shell
 # Tag the commit to publish